janimm/RealDash-extras/Dashboard-animation-examples/README.md

 - Every time .rd file is saved it also contains all animations, there is no need to distribute the XML with .rd file.

 **NOTE**
 The *groups* and *group* attributes will not be supported in future versions of RealDash.
 To animate multiple gauges with one animation, use a Container Gauge in RealDash.
 Container gauge accepts all animation types and applies the animation to all contained gauges.
+Removal of the support for *groups* in XML does not affect the functionality of previously published dashboards.

 &nbsp;
 ## **Files**